Poof, and gone. Smoking's bad for you, kids.

 You may withdraw an item from your stash, or add an item that is within arm’s reach to your stash.
 You may only stash targets which are in your possession, grappled, or otherwise controlled by you.

-You may store various forms of ink in your stash, each no larger than something which could fit inside a ziploc snack bag (1 liter), and you may store up to 7 things at a time.
+You may store Objects in your stash, each no larger than something which could fit inside a rolling luggage bag (50 liters), and you may store up to 7 things at a time.

 • Containers which hold multiple things may count as a single item so long as the things within are generally packaged together.
 For instance, you may stash a clip full of bullets, a medical kit full of medical supplies, or a box of crackers, but you cannot stash a backpack full of miscellaneous equipment.